 - "Establish a Strong Foundation": We have been successful in the past in driving continuous improvements and margin expansion through the application of EBS.
 Beginning in 2016, we consolidated our operating companies, substantially reduced our manufacturing sites, consolidated sales offices, streamlined our R&D organization, and centralized our direct and indirect procurement organizations.
 We simplified our portfolio by reducing the number of our imaging brands and exiting lower growth/margin businesses.
-In 2020, we also executed a \$100 million structural cost reduction initiative.
+We have also executed cost reduction initiatives.
 We continue to pursue a number of ongoing strategic initiatives across our operating companies relating to efficient sourcing and improvements in manufacturing and back-office support, all with a focus on continually improving quality, delivery, cost, growth and innovation. - "Reinvest for Growth": Streamlining our business operations and reducing costs has allowed us to reposition ourselves to create a digital and consumable workflow-oriented portfolio.
-We have invested in our Specialty Products & Technology segment, adding manufacturing capacity and personnel to these businesses, with plans for further investment in 2022.
-We intend to drive shareholder value by deploying capital to acquire or invest in other businesses that strategically fit into or extend our product offering into new or attractive adjacent markets the pending IOS Acquisition is an example of this strategy in action.
+We have invested in our Specialty Products & Technology segment, adding manufacturing capacity and personnel to these businesses, with plans for further investment in 2023.
+We intend to drive shareholder value by deploying capital to acquire or invest in other businesses that strategically fit into or extend our product offering into new or attractive adjacent markets the recent Intraoral Scanner Business and Osteogenics acquisitions are examples of this strategy in action.
 We are planning to expand our clinical training and education infrastructure to further increase brand loyalty, deepen our relationships with dental practitioners and further enhance patient access to high quality dental care.
 We believe these investments better position us to effectively meet the needs of our customers, particularly the growing DSO segment, which values a comprehensive, end-to-end product offering with the ability to roll out new technologies and procedure-focused trainings at scale. - "Maintain and Pursue Long-Term Market Leadership": As we seek to continue to improve our business and drive increased cash flow, we expect to strategically invest in innovation in order to better serve our customers and accelerate organic growth.
-We have invested significant resources in the following areas which we believe will help drive long-term market leadership: - Digital Workflow: We have developed our Diagnostic and Treatment Planning Software, DTX, to meet the growing demands for digital connectivity of dental practices. - Specialty Products and Technologies: We have launched several new products in our Orthodontics business and approximately 20% of our sales in this area are from products launched in the past 3 years.
-In 2020, we expanded capacity for our Spark clear aligners and added over 1,000 new employees to our Orthodontics business.
-Our R&D expenditures in our Implants business accelerated the development of new implant systems such as N1.
-We will continue to invest in our global commercial footprint and product innovation to grow our strong position in the Implant and Orthodontics markets, both of which are underpenetrated.
+We have invested significant resources in the following areas which we believe will help drive long-term market leadership: - Digital Workflow: We have developed our Diagnostic and Treatment Planning Software, DTX, to meet the growing demands for digital connectivity of dental practices.

-• Emerging Markets: We are one of the largest dental product providers in the Greater China region with R&D, product management, operations, regulatory affairs, sales and marketing, and customer service resources.
-We have built a business that generated less than \$30 million in sales in 2011 to one that generated \$258 million in sales in 2021.
-We expect to continue to invest in the Greater China region as we believe it will be a strong growth driver for our business in the future.
-We have succeeded in the Greater China region by harnessing our existing go-to-market infrastructure, building familiarity with local customer needs and regulations, and establishing dedicated locally-based management resources.
-We are replicating key elements of this strategy in other emerging regions, such as Latin America, Asia Pacific, Eastern Europe and Russia.
+- Specialty Products & Technologies: We have launched several new products in our Orthodontic Solutions business over the past few years, which have contributed meaningfully to our overall sales in the segment.
+Since 2020, we have expanded capacity for our Spark clear aligners and added over 1,000 new employees to our Orthodontic Solutions business.
+Our R&D expenditures in our Implant-Based Tooth Replacement business accelerated the development of new implant systems such as N1.
+We will continue to invest in our global commercial footprint and product innovation to grow our strong position in the Implant and Orthodontics markets, both of which are underpenetrated. - Emerging Markets: We are a leading dental product provider in emerging markets, with R&D, product management, operations, regulatory affairs, sales and marketing, and customer service resources focused on these markets.
+We have built a business that generated less than \$30 million in sales in 2011 to one that generated \$563 million in sales in 2022.
+We expect to continue to invest in emerging markets as we believe this will be a strong growth driver for our business in the future.
+We have succeeded in emerging markets by harnessing our existing go-to-market infrastructure, building familiarity with local customer needs and regulations, and establishing dedicated locally-based management resources.